CaderIdris/GCARE-OPCN3/README.md

 #### COPYRIGHT 2021, Global Centre for Clean Air Research, The University of Surrey
 #### GNU General Public License v3.0

+This program has been designed to be run on a Raspberry Pi running Ubuntu 20.04 LTS desktop 64 bit with an 800x600 touchscreen display.
+It is likely to run on other distributions and devices though some modifications may be required.

 Adapted from Python2 code written by Daniel Jarvis and licensed under GPL v3.0: https://github.com/JarvisSan22/OPC-N3_python